BetaWile/BetaWile/README.md

 </ul>
 <h3>Little information</h3>
 <ul>
-<li>Hello guys, since this date, I have decided not to share my projects on my github account.
-I think I developed enough and now I have decided to turn it into a business.
+<li>Hello guys, I have decided not to share my projects on my github account as of May 15th.
+I think I have improved enough and now I have decided to turn this into a business.
 I'll do it for a fee for Discord servers.
 You can contact the links above.</li>
 </ul>
 <h3>Languages and Tools:</h3>
 <p style="float:right">